mout/mout/doc/object.md

 If `a` or `b` is not an object, it will compare with a strict equals.
 When `a` and `b` are both objects, it will test whether each object contains the same properties and equal property values.
+It will only check each object's own properties.

 ```js
 equals({}, {}); // true